v2br/functionalAI/README.md

- The future place for functional AI
+ The future place for  Generative AI
 ===